navtech-io/Simpleflow/docs/examples/examples.md

 # Save user's data
 set userId, err = $CustomerService.RegisterUser(user: arg)

-# if the RegisterUser function throws an exception then stop executing
+# *if the above function has thrown an exception then stop executing
 rule when err then
     error `Registration Failed. {err.Message}`
     output err